Walt Whitman: Two Patriot Poems

 The flags representing the colors of the united country, the union flag, which serve as a guidon for the group remain in a single line to stress their important function of representing the country they are fighting to preserve.

 The final line finds the speaker stressing the colorful flags, "flutter[ing] gaily."
 The speaker finds that fluttering a happy event as the flags do what they would simply and naturally do in a light breeze.

-"Song of the Banner at Daybreak"
+Excerpt from "Song of the Banner at Daybreak"

 Commentary on "Song of the Banner at Daybreak"

-Poet: "O A new song, a free song"
+Poet: "O a new song, a free song"

 Upon observing the flag and pennant of his country and the military, the poet wishes to make the ultimate statement about the meaning of patriotism.
 With all of the voices who may express a thought, the poet will attempt to "twine them in" and give life to them.

 Pennant: "Come up here, bard, bard"

 The pennant representing the military invites the poet and the others to join him as he flies high in the sky and "play[s] with the measureless light."